Return to Index

 - Wear several layers of tops and pants under warm jackets.
 Wear hats and water-resistant gloves.
 Face masks may be necessary for very cold weather.

 - Protect your eyes from snow glare with shatter-proof sunglasses or goggles with UV protection.

 - Take lessons to improve your ability.
 Better skills will allow you to adjust to changing conditions.

-- Many organizations, like the National Ski Areas Association recommend the use of helmets for winter sports to prevent head injury.
+- Many organizations, like the National Ski Areas Association, recommend the use of helmets for down hill winter sports to prevent head injury.

 Skiing and Snowboarding

 - Take lessons from an expert.
 Evidence supports that beginners are hurt more frequently.
 The quicker you improve, the safer you will be on the slopes.

 - Stick with your abilities.
 Do not attempt to ski a slope that is beyond your personal abilities.
 Ski marked trails and observe trail signs.
 Rest when you get tired.

 - Be sure that equipment is properly maintained and clean—no dirt or salt between boots, bindings, and the binding mechanism.

 - Properly adjust bindings to reduce the chance of leg injuries.
 Test your ability to escape bindings by standing in the skis, then twisting to release the toe and heel pieces